 - Work alongside the students at a local school and earn up to 20 hours of service credit participating in projects both on-campus and in the community

 - Help students improve their English skills and participate in many fun games as part of your cultural exchange projects

-- Visit the homes locals to learn about how people in rural communities live
+- Visit local family homes to learn about how people in rural communities live

 - Visit a local tailor to design and make you a unique outfit made from traditional fabrics

 - Go on a game drive to spot some of the Big Five in Mikumi National Park

-- Learn about the less-known parts of Dar es Salaam on a private guided tour of the heart of the city
+- Learn about the lesser-known parts of Dar es Salaam on a private guided tour of the heart of the city

 - Spend a day exploring an island marine reserve just outside of Dar es Salaam